Our Song: Lyrics and music

 Built on a banjo riff, "Our Song" is a country-music track featuring a fiddle solo in the break.
-Musicologist James E. Perone noted that the production conveys the conversational lyrics by employing repeated pitches in the lower register of Swift's vocals in the verses, where she sings at one pitch for a sustained period.
+The musicologist James E. Perone noted that the production conveyed the conversational lyrics by employing repeated pitches in the lower register of Swift's vocals in the verses, where she sings at one pitch for a sustained period.
 According to the BBC, the verses exemplify Swift's "one-note melody", which effectively conveys the narrative and becomes a staple in many of her subsequent songs.
 The refrain emphasizes the fifth scale-step with a wider-ranging melody and higher-pitched vocals, which Perone described as upbeat and tuneful.
 In the song, Swift sings with twangy vocals and uses a Southern accent, brought about by her move from Pennsylvania to Tennessee as a teenager.
 Swift pronounces the pronoun "I" closer to the monophthong "ah" and sings the words "car" and "heart" with a non-rhotic accent.
 She plays on the lack of verb agreement in Southern American English in the lyric "your mama don't know".

 Critics debated whether "Our Song" is country music.
-J. Freedom du Lac from The Washington Post and Nick Jones from Vulture noticed influences of hip hop and rhythmic music on the phrasing and the final refrain's compressed drums.
-Critic Maura Johnston from Pitchfork commented that apart from country-music fiddles and twang, the melody is influenced by "millennial teen pop".
+J. Freedom du Lac from The Washington Post and Nick Jones from Vulture thought that there are influences of hip-hop and rhythmic music on the phrasing and the final refrain's compressed drums.
+Maura Johnston from Pitchfork commented that apart from country fiddles and twang, the melody was influenced by "millennial teen pop".
 Grady Smith from Rolling Stone selected it as one of Swift's "countriest songs", noting the instruments and Southern accent.
-In an article for JSTOR, linguist Chi Luu argued that Swift employed a Southern accent as a means to signify her authenticity in country music; because Swift came from an upper middle class background, which differentiated her from other female country musicians singing about overcoming hardships and poverty, the Southern accent was an important means for her early image as a country-music artist.
-Musicologist Nate Sloan pointed to the conversational lyrics drawing on mundane daily-life experience as Swift's embodiment of country-music songwriting tropes.
+In an article for JSTOR, the linguist Chi Luu argued that Swift employed a Southern accent as a means to signify her authenticity in country music.
+Because Swift came from an upper middle class background, which differentiated her from other female country musicians singing about overcoming hardships and poverty, the Southern accent was an important means for her early image as a country-music artist.
+The musicologist Nate Sloan pointed to the conversational lyrics drawing on mundane daily-life experience as Swift's embodiment of country songwriting tropes.